DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 best describe their personality.
 Physical Features (*waimao tixing*) about height, weight and face shape also are open for fill-in.

-In the present study, each user’s Jiayuan ID and her Jiayuan nickname were recorded for future retrieval.
+In the present study, each user's Jiayuan ID and her Jiayuan nickname were recorded for future retrieval.
 Demographic information of all participants was collected, including age, height, educational level, income, car ownership, house ownership, professions, types of employers